-1. Type of auditor's report issued on the Corporation's financial statements prepared in accordance with accounting principles generally accepted in the United States of America Unmodified United States of America Unnoamea 2.
+1. Type of auditor's report issued on Harris County Sports & Convention Corporation's (the "Corporation") financial statements prepared in accordance with accounting principles generally accepted in the United States of America Unmodified 2.
 Were there one or more material weaknesses in internal control over financial reporting disclosed by the audit of the Corporation's financial statements?
 No 3.
 Were there one or more significant deficiencies identified, not considered to be material weaknesses in internal control over financial reporting, disclosed by the audit of the Corporation's financial statements?
 No 4.
 Was there noncompliance material to the Corporation's financial statements disclosed during the audit?
 No 5.
 Were there one or more material weaknesses in internal control over the major federal program identified?
-No 6.
-Were there one or more significant deficiencies in internal control over the major program identified?
-No 7.
-Type of auditor's report issued on compliance for the major federal program Unmodified 8.
-Are there any findings disclosed by the audit of the major federal program on which the auditor is required to report in accordance with 2 CFR 200.516(a)?
-No 9.
-The dollar threshold used to distinguish between Type A and Type B programs \$750,000 10.
-The Corporation qualified as a low-risk auditee No Identification of Major Federal Program: Shuttered Venue Operators Grant, Assistance Listing Number 59.075 Federal Expenditures: \$4,620,609
+No

+6. Were there one or more significant deficiencies in internal control over the major program identified?